google/prediction_framework/README.md

 *   _BigQuery Job User_ role on processing project.
 *   _BigQuery Data Viewer_ role on source tables on input project.
 *   _BigQuery Data Editor_ role on destination dataset on processing project.
-*   _AutoML Predictor_ role on the AutoML model on the model project.
-*   _AutoML Viewer_ role on the AutoML model on the model project.
+*   _Vertex AI User_ role on the AutoML model on the model project.
 *   _Cloud Datastore User_ role on the processing project.

 Second, go to the _model_ project, find the _AutoML Service Agent_ service